 “Electric Vehicle (EV),” for purposes of this regulation, refers to Battery Electric Vehicles (BEVs) and Plug-In Hybrid Electric Vehicles (PHEVs).

+“Emission Factor” is a measure of greenhouse gas emissions per unit of a specific product or activity (i.e., gCO2e/mile transported).
+Emission factors are used extensively in Tier 1 calculators to provide simplified results of more complex lifecycle analysis equations derived from the CA-GREET model.

+“Emissions & Generation Resource Integrated Database (eGRID)” is the database maintained and published by the U.S. Environmental Protection Agency (EPA) that provides resource mix and emission data for electrical power generated in the United States.

 “Energy Economy Ratio (EER)” means the dimensionless value that represents the efficiency of a fuel as used in a powertrain as compared to a reference fuel used in the same powertrain.
 EERs are often a comparison of miles per gasoline gallon equivalent (mpge) between two fuels.
 EERs for fixed guideway systems are based on MJ/number of passenger-miles.

 “Environmental Attribute” means greenhouse gas emission reduction recognition in any form, including verified emission reductions, voluntary emission reductions, offsets, allowances, credits, avoided compliance costs, emission rights and authorizations under any law or regulation, or any emission reduction registry, trading system, or reporting or reduction program for greenhouse gas emissions that is established, certified, maintained, or recognized by any international, governmental, or non-governmental agency.